Export Control Regulations

 For additional information about export controls, see the following:

 If you are unfamiliar with export control regulations, please review the information within this site.
-Contact the Office of Research Assurances if you have questions.
+Contact the Export Control Officer if you have questions.
+Our goal is to provide tools, resources, and guidance to comply with all federal export control regulations.

 Penalties for non-compliance are severe.
 They impact both the institution and the researcher.